sass/sass/spec/js-api/deprecations.d.ts.md

 The compiler version this feature was fully removed in, making the deprecation obsolete.

+This is implementation-dependent, so versions are not guaranteed to be consistent between different compilers.
 This is null for active and future deprecations.

 ```ts
 obsoleteIn: status extends 'obsolete' ?
 Version : null;